huyhieupham/3D-Face-Recognition/README.md

 ## 12. 3D Mask Attack Dataset

 **Original paper**: Erdogmus, Nesli, and Sébastien Marcel.
-"Spoofing in 2d face recognition with 3d masks and anti-spoofing with kinect."
-2013 IEEE Sixth International Conference on Biometrics: Theory, Applications and Systems (BTAS).
-IEEE, 2013.
+"Spoofing in 2d face recognition with 3d masks and anti-spoofing with kinect." in the IEEE Sixth International Conference on Biometrics: Theory, Applications and Systems (BTAS), 2013.

 **Description**: It currently contains 76500 frames of 17 persons, recorded using Kinect for both real-access and spoofing attacks.
 Each frame consists of a depth image (640x480 pixels – 1x11 bits), the corresponding RGB image (640x480 pixels – 3x8 bits), manually annotated eye positions (with respect to the RGB image).